J. Oppenheimer |

 The race for atomic achievement will be man's tragic romance with science for all of eternity and I will tell you why.
 Just as fast as the scientist broke down matter, he quickly designed new forms in its place to study.
 The TV show's story-line begins in 1942.
 This timeline should provide some useful details in understanding the state of urgency that caused man and science to test the laws of both man and nature.

-Albert Einstein, through his 17-page, Noble Prize-winning paper states light is consisted of particles, calling it the photoelectric effect.
+Albert Einstein, through his 17-page, Noble Prize-winning paper states light is consisted of particles, calling it the photoelectric effect.1911

 Feb.
-Rutherford produces a paper entitled "On the Scattering of Alpha and Beta Particles by Matter and the Structure of the Atom" that only captivated one reader by the name of Niels Bohr
+Rutherford produces a paper entitled "On the Scattering of Alpha and Beta Particles by Matter and the Structure of the Atom" that only captivated one reader by the name of Niels Bohr1919

-Erwin Shrodinger calculates a mathematical formula that can serve as the foundation for any such wave phenomenon.
+Erwin Shrodinger calculates a mathematical formula that can serve as the foundation for any such wave phenomenon.1925

 British physicist P.M.S.
 Blackett confirms and produces photographic evidence of Rutherford's atom smashing claims that took place in a cloud chamber.
-A whooping 23,000 times.
+A whooping 23,000 times.1927

-Werner Heisenberg states there is no way of keeping precise tabs on an electron or any atomic particle.
+Werner Heisenberg states there is no way of keeping precise tabs on an electron or any atomic particle.1932

 California Institute of Technology's Dr. Carl Anderson discovers positive electrons, positrons that exist very briefly.
 In that brief period, when a positron encounters an electron, the two antithetical particles annihilate each other, releasing energy.